INFY Share Price, Analysis & News

 Price & Technical Structure

-• The trend regime is bearish, indicated by a negative trend alignment score of -3 and the price being 8.15% below its 50-day moving average and 18.58% below its 200-day moving average.
+• The current trend is bearish, indicated by a negative trend alignment score of -3 and the price being below its 50-day EMA.

-• Momentum is weak, with an RSI of 38.75, suggesting oversold conditions, and a bearish MACD signal.
+• Momentum indicators suggest weakness, with an RSI of 34.76 and a bearish MACD signal.

 Weekly Momentum

-• Technical momentum remains bearish as the price continues to trade significantly below its 50-day and 200-day moving averages.
+• Technical indicators show a bearish trend, with the price below its 50-day and 200-day moving averages and the RSI indicating oversold conditions at 31.55.

 Quarterly Analysis